Gukanr007/mobilothon/Readme.md

 1. **Front-End Development**:

-   - Built using [React Native](https://reactnative.dev/) for cross-platform mobile app development.
+   - Built using [Flutter](https://flutter.dev/) for cross-platform mobile app development.
    - UI designed to prioritize ease of use and clear navigation.

 2. **Back-End Services**: